liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/info.md

 # Profile info page {#info}

-This page is a template for a common mobile scenario: the `Personal Info Page`.
+This page is the `Personal Info Page`.
 Entered by clicking the edit icon on the right side of the user info in the `Personal Center` page.
 It is mainly used to display and edit the user's basic profile information, consisting of three parts: **Top Banner**, **Info Form**, and **Bottom Save Button**.

 ## Page Design {#design-idea}